 The cost of buying protection on Toyota's debt hit a seven-month high this week as its recall woes widened, but its borrowing costs are not expected to jump.

-Honda Chief Financial Officer Yoichi Hojo told Reuters the recall of 437,763 vehicles would cost 2-3 billion yen.
+Honda Chief Financial Officer Yoichi Hojo told Reuters the recall of 437,763 vehicles would cost 2 billion to 3 billion yen ($22.2 million to $33.3 million).

-That comes on top of a recall of Accord and Civic sedans, first announced in November 2008, due to faulty airbag inflators.
-Initially, that recall involved 4,200 vehicles, but it was expanded last June to cover an additional 510,000 globally.
+That comes on top of a recall announced in November 2008 for 4,200 Accord and Civic sedans due to faulty airbag inflators, and expanded last June to cover an additional 510,000 vehicles globally.

 The faulty inflators could produce too much pressure and risk rupturing their casings, sending shards toward the driver in an accident.